LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-1/README.md

 Rather than create a class extending `Fraction`, we will see how `Fraction` itself already extends another class.
 And you'll get plenty of practice extending classes later on.

-If you were to try to print a `Fraction` object (e.g. with `System.out.println(f)`) you would see that the output is not very satisfying.
+If you were to try to print a `Fraction` object (e.g. with `Console.WriteLine(f)`) you would see that the output is not very satisfying.
 It would look something like this:

 ```nohighlight
 Fraction@7b11a3ac